 Cochrane Community Peace Officers (CPOs) listen, educate, inform and empower residents to understand community bylaws, concerns and risks, reducing violations and creating a safer space for all.
-By fostering and maintaining strong relationships, Cochrane Municipal Enforcement aims to create community that cares.
+By fostering and maintaining strong relationships, Cochrane Municipal Enforcement aims to create a community that cares.

-- Frank Borsos, Manager of Municipal Enforcement, Town of Cochrane.
+— Frank Borsos, Manager of Municipal Enforcement

 Community Peace Officers are committed to providing professional, effective and empathetic responses to the community.
 Their goal is to reduce violations by being visible and proactive, increasing community safety through awareness and relationship building.